yuki24/andpush/README.md

 Andpush is an HTTP client for FCM (Firebase Cloud Messaging).
 It implements [Firebase Cloud Messaging HTTP Protocol](https://firebase.google.com/docs/cloud-messaging/http-server-ref).

+The `andpush` gem performs **about 3.7x faster** than the fcm gem in a single-threaded environment.
+In a multi-threaded environment, it could perform **10x or even faster!**

 ## Installation

 Add this line to your application's Gemfile: